 - File File cache is a simple cache that uses local files.
 It is the slowest cache engine, and doesn't provide as many features for atomic operations.
-However, since disk storage is often quite cheap, storing large objects, or elements that are infrequently written work well in files. - Memcached Uses the Memcached 147 extension. - Redis Uses the phpredis148 extension.
-Redis provides a fast and persistent cache system similar to Memcached, also provides atomic operations. - Apcu APCu cache uses the PHP APCu149 extension.
+However, since disk storage is often quite cheap, storing large objects, or elements that are infrequently written work well in files. - Memcached Uses the Memcached 130 extension. - Redis Uses the phpredis extension.
+Redis provides a fast and persistent cache system similar to Memcached, also provides atomic operations. - Apcu APCu cache uses the PHP APCu extension.
 This extension uses shared memory on the webserver to store objects.
-This makes it very fast, and able to provide atomic read/write features. - Wincache Wincache uses the Wincache 150 extension.
-Wincache is similar to APC in features and performance, but optimized for Windows and IIS. - Array Stores all data in an array.
+This makes it very fast, and able to provide atomic read/write features. - Array Stores all data in an array.
 This engine does not provide persistent storage and is intended for use in application test suites. - Null The null engine doesn't actually store anything and fails all read operations.